 Yes, so that was my first memory with an electric percolator and since today we’ll be talking about this equipment, I cannot help but share the little story.
 Hope You Didn’t Fall Asleep.

-Well if not, let’s have a conversation on how to make coffee in a percolator electric.
+Well if not, let’s have a conversation on how to make coffee in an electric percolator.
 That’s probably one of the few things I’ve learned by doing regularly now…

 Making Coffee in Electric Percolator: